I use a feet up behavior a lot! From photos to therapy visits I have a feeling you and our pup will love “feet up” too!

-From putting their paws up on a wheelchair for therapy visits, feet up on a chair for grandma to pet your cute pup’s head, to helping with grooming, to just feet up for a cute photo – teaching your dog can put their front paws up on something is a useful and fun trick to teach.
+From putting your dogs paws up on a wheelchair for therapy visits, feet up on a chair for grandma to pet your cute pup’s head, to helping with grooming, to just feet up for a cute photo – teaching your dog they can put their front paws up on something is a useful and fun trick to teach.
 Feet up is also a great way to build up your dogs confidence and a trick anyone in the family can teach, great for kids or adults.

-- To begin you’ll need something for your pet to put their feet up on to that is study and doesn’t wobble – a chair, ottoman or training platform works great!
+- To begin you’ll need something for your pet to put their paws up on to that is study and doesn’t wobble – a chair, ottoman or training platform works great!

 - Tap whatever you want your dog to put their paws up on.

 - Take a tasty treat and lure (leading your do with the treat) to the platform and up so their front paws go up.

 - Immediately reward and tell your dog how good they are

 - Lure your dogs paws off and repeat